 - Quantitative or qualitative: opinions vary on the relative value of quantitative versus qualitative methods.
 Few information security or risk management professionals would recommend truly quantitative analysis of information risks in all circumstances due to the shortage of reliable data on incidents (probabilities and impacts), although they are potentially useful in some more narrowly-defined situations.
 One solution to this dilemma is to use quick/simple qualitative risk assessments followed by risk analyses on selected ‘high risk’ areas using more detailed qualitative or quantitative methods;

-- Scope: are you purely looking at “information risks” or risks in a broader sense, and what do you really mean by “information risks” anyway: are you in fact concerned about risks to information assets, or business risks that happen to involve information, or something else?
+- Scope: are you purely looking at “information risks” or risks in a broader sense, and what do you really mean by “information risks” anyway: are you in fact concerned about risks to information assets (whatever that means), or business risks that happen to involve information, or something else?
 Furthermore, which information assets are you concerned with?
 These questions are very much linked to the scope of your ISMS and need to be thrashed out by management in order to compile your Statement Of Applicability (SoA);

 - Scaleability: are you looking to support a relatively simple analysis of risks for a single process or IT system, an organization-wide analysis, or all of the above?
 Will you be completing the analysis just once or repeatedly, and if so how often?
 If you intend to gather and analyze vast amounts of data over time, you will probably prefer tools based on databases rather than spreadsheets;